Tropical storm kills 1 in Florida, hurts 10 at Georgia base

 “A bunch of folks had lacerations and were just banged around,” Rodriguez said.
 “A majority of folks were in their trailers when it happened.”

-Earlier in the day, Florida Gov. Ron DeSantis told a news conference that no major structural damage had been reported as Elsa came ashore.

-“Clearly, this could have been worse,” the Republican governor said, though he cautioned that many storm-related deaths happen after the system passes.

-The hurricane center said parts of Florida could see up to 8 inches (20 centimeters) of total rain accumulation from the storm.
-There was also a risk of flooding in Georgia and South Carolina, which were predicted to get 3 to 5 inches (8 to 13 centimeters) of rainfall.
-A couple of tornadoes are possible Thursday morning from southeastern Georgia into the coastal plain of South Carolina.
+The hurricane center said there was a risk of flooding in South Carolina, which was predicted to get 3 to 5 inches (8 to 13 centimeters) of rainfall.

-Valdosta, Georgia, and surrounding Lowndes County came under a flash flood warning as Elsa’s center passed nearby.
-Some roads and yards flooded, and nearby Moody Air Force Base a reported wind gust of 41 mph (66 kph), said county spokeswoman Meghan Barwick.
+More than 7 inches (18 centimeters) of rain was recorded at a weather station near Gainesville, Florida, the weather service reported.
+More than 5 inches (13 centimeters) of rain had fallen by early Thursday at Sapelo Island off the Georgia coast; and at a weather station along the Savannah River in Jasper County, South Carolina.

 Scattered power outages were being reported along Elsa's path Wednesday evening, with about 35,000 homes and businesses on either side of the Georgia-Florida state line without electricity, according to the website poweroutages.us.